 - In order to use the higher credit scores for pricing mortgage rates, borrowers need to cancel the whole mortgage loan application and restart the mortgage proces

-- However, The Gustan Cho Team at USA Mortgage can use the new higher credit scores to get borrowers pricing
+- However, Gustan Cho Associates can use the new higher credit scores to get borrowers pricing

 What If Credit Scores During Mortgage Process Dropped?